 I was first exposed to Grechetto wines in Umbria last year and as a foodie who prefers bold reds, I must say that these varietals have certainly expanded my palate.
 I find that Grechettos can vary greatly from one town to the next, which makes them even more interesting.

-We tasted the wines at the fabulous Relais Todini, which is now on my bucket list, and you should think about adding it to yours.
+We tasted the wines at the fabulous Relais Todini, which is now on my bucket list, and you should think about adding it to yours, too.
 This historic country home has some of the most amazing views, inside and out.
+A great first stop in my journey of the top wines and wineries in Umbria.

 It was hard to leave the views of the relais, but our next stop with Decugnano dei Barbi.
 I don’t recommend the drive after a leisurely morning of wine tasting, as the route is quite treacherous, yet a beautiful drive along Lake Bolsena.
-The winery is built a hillside over a large 13th century cave excavated in the lavarock where their sparkling wine is produced.
+The winery is built on a hillside over a large 13th-century cave excavated in the lavarock where their sparkling wine is produced.

 Nearby, an old chapel has been converted into a large, spacious wine tasting room.
 The Decugnano Brut Metodo Classico was definitely a welcome reward after our climb down, and back up, to the caves where it is produced.
 The il Rosso di Decugnano, an IGT blend of Syrah, Montepulciano and Sangiovese, was the great end to the day.

-Another highlight on this trip that made my bucket list was the visit to the Goretti winery.
+Another highlight on this trip that made my bucket list was the visit to the Goretti winery - another one of top wineries in Umbria.
 Eight generations of the family have lived on this magnificent property (magnificent, save for the pig farm across the road) and we were fortunate to meet three of those generations.
 The winery has much more to offer than just some great wines.
 They have a helicopter pad, which brings guests in from other cities, mainly Rome, for special events; our guide Sara explained that she had recently hosted a wedding vow renewal ceremony for a couple flown in from Lake Trasimeno.
 The tower, Il Moggio, where our wine tasting took place, includes five spa treatment rooms, where Sara’s own branded creation of vinotherapy products are used.

 As a former resident of Milan, Umbria could not present a greater contrast.
 The people are so inviting and warm, the food is simple and sumptuous, and the wines are so carefully crafted.
 The tour guides and families of the wineries genuinely have passion for their product and it’s a side trip that needs to make your next itinerary.